Fill form to unlock content

 EXOR isn’t just an example of how to deploy 5G, it’s really a sharing partner for those learnings as well.
 It’s an incredibly powerful environment to get a sense of not only how use cases are deployed within a smart manufacturing environment but to experiment with what more could be done—particularly when you are looking at the interface between industrial PCs and human machines, and so on.
 There’s a lot of rich potential coming out of there, and I’m really interested to see how that story evolves over time.

 What else about private 5G is important to note?

 Private 5G doesn’t exist as an island.
 In many cases, it’s a very natural place to arrive at as part of an organization’s digital transformation process.
 It’s simply a better way of connecting the different parts of data functionality with processing and computing capability over a resilient and flexible network.

 I’ve talked here about how 5G can be a platform for a combination of digital technologies.
 And that sounds great, but this is a complicated environment, and you need those technologies to be integrated.
 Solutions that can cut away some of the complexity are what I think is important for the acceleration of private 5G mobile networks, and I think we’re beginning to see some of those solutions addressed.
 It’s really about having a collaborative environment on the technology side, and a commercial framework that enables that environment.

-To learn more about the future of private 5G, listen to our podcast on Private 5G Predictions with CCS Insight and read Challenges and Requirements of the Private 5G Network Market.
+To learn more about the future of private 5G, listen to our podcast on Private 5G Predictions with CCS Insight.
 For the latest innovations from CCS Insight, follow them on Twitter at @CCSInsight and on LinkedIn at CCS-Insight.